-Mr. Frankel is Chair of the Canadian Council for the Americas (CCA), formerly a member of the Board of Directors of the Canadian Foundation of the Americas (FOCAL) and formerly on the Board of Advisors of the Latin American Advisor published by the Inter-American Dialogue (Washington D.C.)
-His most recent speech is available here.
+Mr. Frankel was formerly a member of the Board of Directors of the Canadian Foundation of the Americas (FOCAL) and formerly on the Board of Advisors of the Latin American Advisor published by the Inter-American Dialogue (Washington D.C.).

 Degrees & Universities